amanchadha/coursera-deep-learning-specialization/README.md

 Instructor: [Andrew Ng](http://www.andrewng.org/)

-Programming assignments and quizzes from all courses in the Coursera Deep Learning specialization.
+Notes, programming assignments and quizzes from all courses in the Coursera Deep Learning specialization.

 ## Setup